This Forecast in-depth page has been updated with information available at the time of the October 2024 Economic and fiscal outlook.

 • For the self-employed, it is paid via the self-assessment (SA) system.
 This is mostly Class 4 NICs, which is related to self-employed earnings above a certain threshold, but a small amount is the flat-rate Class 2 NICs which also covers some self-employed people with lower incomes (this class of NICs was made voluntary in Autumn Statement 2023).
 The amount of tax to be paid is calculated by the individual and declared on a tax return sent to HMRC.
 Tax returns and associated payments are completed after the tax-year has ended – in most cases in the following January.

-• Other smaller sources of NICs include Class 3 (voluntary payments for those wishing to add to their NICs record), statutory payment deductions (mostly related to statutory maternity pay), personal pension rebates, state scheme premiums, investigation settlements and repayments.
+• Other smaller sources of NICs include Class 3 (voluntary payments for those wishing to add to their NICs record), statutory payment deductions (mostly related to statutory maternity pay), investigation settlements and repayments.

 For most employees income tax is also deducted at source, while the self-employed pay income tax via SA.